ktjayamanna/redis-for-numpy/README.md

 `EF` plays a role in the effort made to find good candidates when connecting the new node to the existing HNSW graph.
 The default is 200.
 Using a larger value, may help to have a better recall.
 To improve the recall it is also possible to increase `EF` during `VSIM` searches.

 `SETATTR` associates attributes to the newly created entry or update the entry attributes (if it already exists).
 It is the same as calling the `VSETATTR` attribute separately, so please check the documentation of that command in the filtered search section of this documentation.

+`M` defaults to 16 and is the HNSW famous `M` parameters.
+It is the maximum number of connections that each node of the graph have with other nodes: more connections mean more memory, but a better ability to explore the graph.
+Nodes at layer zero (every node exists at least at layer zero) have `M*2` connections, while the other layers only have `M` connections.
+This means that, for instance, an `M` of 64 will use at least 1024 bytes of memory for each node!
+That is, `64 links * 2 times * 8 bytes pointers`, and even more, since on average each node has something like 1.33 layers (but the other layers have just `M` connections, instead of `M*2`).
+If you don't have a recall quality problem, the default is fine, and uses a limited amount of memory.

 **VSIM: return elements by vector similarity**